zulip/zulip-gci/tasks/chat-application-comparison.md

   GIFs sent by the users?
 - **Share Code Snippets:** Does the chat application allow users to quickly create code snippets and share it other users?
-- **Desktop Application:** Does that chat application have a native desktop application?
+- **Desktop Application:** Does the chat application have a native desktop application?
 Mention the operating system(s) for which it is available.
-- **Mobile App:** Does that chat application have a native mobile app?
+- **Mobile App:** Does the chat application have a native mobile app?
   Mention the mobile platform(s) for which it is available.
-- **Apple Watch App:** Does that chat application have an Apple Watch app?
+- **Apple Watch App:** Does the chat application have an Apple Watch app?
 - **Themes:** Can the users or admins change how the application looks using themes?